The Things They Carried Friendship Quotes

 And a pity about his father, who had his own war and who now preferred silence.
 (Speaking of Courage.61)

-You'd think that Norman's father, as a former soldier himself, would be part of the brotherhood of soldiers.
-It looks like World War II (the most likely war for Norman's father to have fought in) was traumatizing in its own right, if Norman's father can't bring himself to speak about it.
+You'd think that Bowker's father, as a former soldier himself, would be part of the brotherhood of soldiers.
+It looks like World War II (the most likely war for Bowker's father to have fought in) was traumatizing in its own right, if Bowker's father can't bring himself to speak about it.
 Still, his experience in World War II is clearly not enough to make him recognize his son's desperate need to communicate.

 He pictured Kiowa's face.
 They'd been close buddies, the tightest… (In the Field.49)